Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Simulated Data Set

 \subsection{Simulations of Measured Electric Fields in the Presence of Noise}

 To get the simulated measurements of the cosmic-ray pulses in the presence of noise, we apply the detector simulation to the CoREAS simulations and add measured noise data.
 The measured traces of the ambient background recorded at the Pierre Auger Observatory site operating over one year are added to the digitized simulated traces.
 Each noise measurement is used multiple times by rolling the trace.
-The resulting traces are used in sec.\ \ref{Analysis} to evaluate the energy fluence estimators in the presence of noise.
 In figure \ref{fig:Efield_exampla}, we show an example of a simulated trace in the absence of noise and the corresponding trace simulated in the presence of noise, obtained as just described.